Get

 Unfortunately, a chronic cough in a dog can indicate that their heart is not functioning properly.
 With heart disease, the heart becomes less efficient, causing fluid to back up into the lungs, leading to coughing and shortness of breath.
 The cough most often seen in dogs with heart disease is a soft cough that occurs most of the time.
 It may worsen at night, while lying down, or while exercising.

-Heart disease is not a condition that can be cured, but there are multiple medications that can help manage the signs of the disease.
+Heart disease is not a condition that can be cured, but multiple medications can help manage the signs of the disease.
 Make sure to discuss with your vet which medications your dog needs to stay on.
 Heart disease is a chronic condition that will require consistent treatment for the rest of your dog’s life.

 7. Heartworms